Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/InformationPopup.md

 ```

 ## Create bottom button InformationPopup
 You can set `BottomButton` property with `MenuItem`.
-The bottom button is used for confirmation of user.
+The bottom button is used for confirmation dialog purpose, that asks user to approve requested operation.
 InformationPopup has `Title` property for displaying title.
-`BottomButton.Clicked` event occurs when user press bottom button.
+When you click the bottom button, `BottomButton.Clicked` event occurs.

 **C# file**
 ```cs